vikarnjha/FSWD-Experiments/README.md

 Use AJAX to fetch data without reloading the page.
 7. Working with REACT JS for developing component based user interface.
 8. Design web applications with dynamic routing using Node JS and Express Framework.
+Objective:
+Create an Express server with dynamic routes.
 9. Develop a three tier web application model and data manipulations using Node JS, Express and MongoDB.